Joelle Carter: Career

-She moved to New York at 19 to become a model, but has stated it was not her idea, and that a photographer and her mother sent photos he had taken of her to several modelling agencies, which responded enthusiastically.
+Carter moved to New York at 19 to become a model, but has stated it was not her idea, and that a photographer and her mother sent photos he had taken of her to several modelling agencies, which responded enthusiastically.

 Modeling led to a fascination with acting and a move to Los Angeles, CA where she has been featured in many shows and in films including High Fidelity, Inconceivable, Cold Storage and American Pie 2.
 From 2010 to 2015, she played Ava Crowder in the television series Justified on FX, a role that won her notice and earned her a Critics' Choice Television Award nomination for best supporting actress in 2015.
 She also appeared in Kevin Greutert's 2014 horror-thriller film Jessabelle.

 Personal life

 Carter had a long term relationship with Andy Bates, a filmmaker with whom she formed a film production company named Blarma in 2006 and whom she married in 2009.
-The couple adopted a baby girl in 2010 at birth and separated in 2016.
+The couple adopted a baby girl in 2010 at birth.
+In 2016, the couple separated.

 She currently lives and works in Los Angeles, California.